 Remove the cooked garlic cloves from the brine and divide evenly along the jars.
-Add 2 tsp of pickling spice to each jar as well.
+Add 2 teaspoon of pickling spice to each jar as well.

 Bring the bring back up to a boil and and fill each jar with it until the veggies are immersed.
 Allow to cool, place a lid on top and refrigerate until ready to eat!
-They’ll keep in the fridge for up to 3 months and so much better than your typical grocery store pickle!
+They'll keep in the fridge for up to 3 months and so much better than your typical grocery store pickle!
 The recipe is at the bottom of the post, just past the giveaway info.
-Enjoy!
+Enjoy your Refrigerator Pickles!